mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

    Wiley.

 - `LLENode <http://mdp-toolkit.sourceforge.net/docs/api/mdp.contrib.LLENode-class.html>`_
-   Original code contributed by Jake Vanderplas.
+   Original code contributed by Jake VanderPlas.

    Perform a Locally Linear Embedding analysis on the data.

-   Based on the algorithm outlined in 'An Introduction to Locally Linear Embedding' by L. Saul and S. Roweis, using improvements suggested in 'Locally Linear Embedding for Classification' by
+   Based on the algorithm outlined in *An Introduction to Locally Linear Embedding* by L. Saul and S. Roweis, using improvements suggested in *Locally Linear Embedding for Classification* by
    D. deRidder and R.P.W.
 Duin.

 - `NIPALSNode <http://mdp-toolkit.sourceforge.net/docs/api/mdp.contrib.NIPALSNode-class.html>`_